 She lives in Santa Fe, N.M. and teaches physics, advanced placement physics, and forensic science at the high school along with being an adjunct professor of forensic science at Santa Fe Community College and an adjunct professor for the New Mexico State Police Academy.

 Coach Pense was a fine TJ coach for several years, in two eras.
-He is still alive and well.
+He left us a few years ago.

-Recently some TJ classmates visited him, one of them our own Mike Eaves.
-An article on the coach and some photos are at this link ....
+Luckily some TJ classmates visited him, one of them our own Mike Eaves.
+An article on the coach and some photos are on our website.